-The role of Head of School of Law is available for 5 years in the first instance, with the possibility of renewal for one further five year term.
-At the conclusion of the term of office as a Head of School, the successful candidate will be based within the School of Law.
+The role of Dean and Head of School for the Queen’s Management School is available for 5 years in the first instance, with the possibility of renewal for one further five year term.
+At the conclusion of the term of office as a Head of School, the successful candidate will be based within the School of Management.

-It is hoped that the successful applicant will be able to take up the post of Head of School as soon as possible, subject to existing contractual obligations.
+It is hoped that the successful applicant will be able to take up the post of Dean and Head of School for the Queen’s Management School as soon as possible, subject to existing contractual obligations.
 An attractive remuneration package, commensurate with the seniority and responsibilities of the role, will be provided.
 The successful candidate will also be eligible to join the Universities Superannuation Scheme (USS).

 The successful candidate will have a substantive and permanent professorial appointment in the School in order to maintain their academic profile and research interests.